Apply for the Kennedy Award

 - A brief description of your proposed deliverable (e.g., report, paper, presentation).

 - A brief description of how they will work with their faculty sponsor during the project.

 - A concluding paragraph with a summarization.

-Email your application to Assistant Dean Jimmy Camacho, using Subject Line: Kennedy Award Application.
+Email your application to Assistant Dean Jimmy Camacho, and copy MA Director Professor Joel Miller and your faculty sponsor.
+Use the Subject Line: Kennedy Award Application.
 Applications must be submitted by October 31.
 The MA Program Committee will make award decisions and notify recipients each November.
 Please contact Dean Camacho if you have questions.